Can Bartenders and Bars Be Held Liable for DUI Accidents?

 To pursue a claim against an establishment for serving alcohol to an intoxicated person, special notice must be provided to the establishment.
 Oregon Revised Statutes Section 471.565 sets forth acceptable forms of notice and the time limits for providing such notice for different types of lawsuits.
 The notice period can run in as few as 180 days.

 Therefore, if you’ve been injured and believe that bartender liability may exist, it’s imperative that you contact an attorney immediately.

 Society has recognized the great danger posed by intoxicated drivers, and the law has evolved to help ensure that wrongdoers, including establishments that continue to serve a visibly intoxicated patron, are held responsible for the harm caused by drunk drivers.

 At Nelson MacNeil Rayfield, we take pride in helping victims injured by such behavior.
-We handle thousands of personal injury cases and are familiar with dram shop liability.
-Please call us with your questions, or for a free consultation.
+We handle thousands of personal injury cases and are familiar with bartender liability laws.
+Please call us with your questions or for a free consultation.